Netflix UK guide: How much it costs, what to watch and plans

 How to sign up to Netflix

-Go to www.netflix.com and follow the instructions.
+To sign up to Netflix you need to visit their website.
 Subscribers need a valid email address and a credit or debit card.
-You create an account with your email and choose a password, and after that you can start watching.
+You create an account with your email and choose a password, and after that, you can start watching.

 Remember, Netflix also allows users to have up to five different profiles on one Netflix account.
 So if you're looking into paying for a subscription, it may be worth seeing whether other family members or friends are willing to share the cost.

 When you create a profile, your viewing activity is saved and Netflix's recommendations are personalised to you.
 That means that different profiles will see different Netflix series promoted at the top of the library.